wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dax-power-bi-models/includes/2-star-schema-design.md

 ## Fact tables

 The role of a fact table is to store an accumulation of rows that represent observations or events that record a specific business activity.
 For example, events that are stored in a sales fact table could be sales orders and the order lines.
 You could also use a fact table to record stock movements, stock balances, or daily currency exchange rates.
 Generally, fact tables contain numerous rows.
 As time passes, fact table rows accumulate.
-In analytic queries (which will be defined later in this module), fact table data is summarized to produces values like sales and quantity.
+In analytic queries (which will be defined later in this module), fact table data is summarized to produce values like sales and quantity.

 ## Dimension tables